-The cheapest freelancers do not win the projects all the time, but the best freelancers win most of the times.
+The cheapest freelancers do not win projects all the time, but the best freelancers succeed most of the times.
 People are willing to pay for the quality.
 So, you have to be the best freelancer, not the cheapest.

 In here, I’m going to expose how I became one the best freelancers on Upwork.
 If you like to see my Upwork profile, click here.
 I’m a TOP RATED freelancer with 3500+ hours and 100% job success rate on my profile.

-- I did very basic tasks like copy-paste and simple web research.
+- I did very primary tasks like copy-paste and simple web research.

-- Competition was unbearably high for that kind of jobs.
+- The competition was unbearably high for that kind of jobs.

 - Freelancers are applying for almost every job on the list because they have enough applications for one week (25 applications per week).
 Now they think twice before applying for a job because we have only 30 for one month.

 - Could apply for any rate even 0.1$/hr.
 No limits.
 Now you can’t go lower than 3$/hr.

 How can I survive with that?
 I had to go cheaper to compete with them as a newbie with no specialized knowledge of anything.

 Believe me!
 When I started my freelance career, I didn’t even know how to create a new email address.
 My best friend created an email address for me (that account is still my personal one).

 But, now I have a long list of email addresses that I have created for my clients.